officialrealTM/mcserver_installer/README.md

 ## Tech Stack
 These are all the packages used in this script:

-**Used Packages:** dialog, sudo, wget, screen, Python3, Python3-pip, Pip3-Packaging
+**Used Packages:** dialog, sudo, wget, screen, jq, Python3, Python3-pip, Pip3-Packaging

 **Python Script:** mcurlgrabber.py (Thanks to [Christian](https://github.com/christian-thiele)!)